- About the Program

 No, because the conference aims to gather diverse projects, so having two people with the same project does not match the conference’s goals.

-Any AUCA student who has implemented a community-based project is eligible to apply.
+Any AUCA student (including NGA) who has implemented a community-based project is eligible to apply.

-All students, regardless of their citizenship are allowed to apply to the conference as long as they have implemented/are implementing a project.
-However, it is important to note that being accepted to the conference does not automatically grant a visa, and an Embassy might reject a student to obtain one.
+All students regardless of their citizenship are allowed to apply to the conference as long as they have implemented/are implementing a project.
+However, it is important to note that being accepted to the conference does not automatically grant a visa, and it is up to the Hungarian Consulate to approve a visa.

 The conference’s main focus is on student projects, so you will be presenting the projects and sharing experiences, feedback, and ideas.
 You will also have a great chance to network with students from across the Bard College International Network, and participate in professional trainings to expand and improve your projects.

-All costs (round flight, transportation fees, meals, accommodation) will be covered by Bard College.
+All costs (round flight, transportation fees, meals, accommodation) will be covered by Bard Center for Civic Engagement.
 You will have to pay for your visa when applying for it, however the fee be reimbursed to you once you arrive to the conference.

-Since the conference is held in Hungary, you will need to apply for a visa to participate in the conference.
-The Program coordinator will help you out with the application process.
+Since the conference is held in Hungary, you will need to apply for a visa in Consulate General of Hungary in Almaty, Kazakhstan to participate in the conference.
+All selected finalists travel to Almaty together with the SIDP Coordinator to apply for the conference.

 If you are still working on that project, then yes.
 Projects have to be recent and continuing ones.
 So, if you worked on a project once one year ago, and did not do any work afterwards, you cannot apply with that project.

-You will always be flying from and back home together in a group lead by the Program coordinator, that is why you cannot stay longer in Budapest.
+You will always be flying from and back to Bishkek together in a group lead by the SIDP Coordinator, that is why you cannot stay longer in Budapest.
 Also, for its most part, the conference is strictly scheduled, and you have to arrive on time everywhere and not be late!
 You can meet your friends (in Budapest) in your free time.

 Implement a quality and a problem-solving project.
 And in order to do that, research, prepare, plan accordingly, and start your project as soon as possible!
 Also, start applying to the conference early on.